12-fwkhadra/Deriving-groundwater-major-ions-from-electrical-conductivity-using-artificial-neural-networks/README.md

 * open and run "mainInterface.mlapp".
 1. select the csv file that has the EC_20 values.
 Selecting different file type will raise an error.
 Selecting a file that contains other than EC_20 values will raise an error.
 2. select the folder in which the results will be saved in.
 In this selected folder 2 csv files will be created: one representing the results of the salinized samples, second representing the results of the fresh samples.
   Once finishing the selections required, the mainScript will automatically start running.
 * upon finishing, the interface will pop up a message.
 Open the folder you selected to find the results.

+## Visualization

+## Limitations

+This algorithm is reliable for EC_20 values ranging between 450 and 3,000 uS/cm.
+Further training on more data covering wider range is required.

 ## Contact Us